Battle of Chino: Battle

 Serbulo Varela, Diego Sepulveda and Ramon Carrillo left Los Angeles with about fifty men, while José del Carmen Lugo with another fifteen to twenty men left from San Bernardino to converge upon Rancho del Chino.
 On the night of September 26, 1846, the adobe ranch house was surrounded by the Californios.
 At dawn, the following day, gunfire was exchanged resulting in one Californio (Carlos Ballesteros, son of the grantee of Rancho Rosa Castilla) dead with two wounded and three Americans wounded.
 American fighters were anticipating reinforcements from nearby forces, but they never came because of failed communication.
 They fortified the ranch house but were quickly overwhelmed.
 The Californios attempted to set fire to the roof of the house.
 Suffocation and limited ammunition forced Wilson to surrender to Varela.
 This brief engagement became known as the Battle of Chino.

 Notable Accounts

 Wilson mentions in his memoirs that he gathered his group of soldiers at the Isaac Williams' ranch after hearing rumors of a Californio's revolt against American forces.
-After him and his men were defeated, they surrendered and were captured.
+After he and his men were defeated, they surrendered and were captured.
 While a prisoner, he observed high tensions amongst the Californio men – many advocating for the execution of the prisoners in retaliation for the death of their comrade.
 Wilson also notes that Serbulo Varela halted their intentions, threatening to defend the prisoners with force if necessary, to prevent their execution.